 The compulsory education in Spain is between the ages of 6 and 16 and includes two stages: Primary (6 to 12 years old) and Secondary (12 to 16 years old), however the country’s overall education program has more stages and starts from Pre-school at the age of 3 and goes on to the University degrees.

 The enrolment procedure in Andalusia for all school stages starts on March 1st for the following academic year starting in September.
 During March the applications should be submitted and during April the education centres have time to review those.
 The final lists of admission are issued by the middle of May.
-All state schools have pupil quotas so there is a point system in place using various criteria, such as proximity to the address of residence, family situation, etc. Before you can enrol your child to school, as a minimum requirement, you need to have a NIE and be registered on municipal padron in the local Town Hall, as your address will be the most defining factor in the choice of school.
+All state schools have pupil quotas so there is a point system in place using various criteria, such as proximity to the address of residence, family situation, etc. Before you can enrol your child to school, as a minimum requirement, you need to be registered on municipal padron in the local Town Hall, as your address will be the most defining factor in the choice of school.
 So, if you are new to the area, you may want to inform yourself about the availability of schools while doing the house hunting.

 If you have missed the official admission deadlines, usually schools offer “last minute” enrolment procedure just before the academic year starts, early September, however the availability of spaces is not guaranteed, in which case you will be diverted to the next closest school which has available spaces.